Taritsyn/WebMarkupMin/src/WebMarkupMin.AspNet.Brotli/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the BrotliSharpLib version 0.3.1.
+   1. Added support of the BrotliSharpLib version 0.3.1;
+   2. Added strong name signing for assembly.

    =============
    DOCUMENTATION